The Entrance Facade from the Deer Park

 Comments: Knole is considered one of the greatest and most important houses of England.

 Garden & Outbuildings: Spanning 1,000 acres, Knole is set in the only remaining medieval deer park in Kent.
 Within the Park is the Birdhouse, a black and white octagonal cottage-folly, built in in the Gothick style in 1761.
 The conical-roofed folly (privately tenanted) is famous today as the site of one of the first-ever music videos: it was here in 1967 that the Beatles made their video for "Strawberry Fields Forever."
 Near the Birdhouse is an 18th century sham ruin, built using stone from the nearby Archbishop's Palace at Otford.
+The Orangery, which also serves as a sculpture gallery, was created in 1823 using elements of earlier buildings.

 Architect: John ThorpeDate: 1603-08